Helmut-Ortmann/EnterpriseArchitect_ScriptDotNet/README.md

 ![EA VB Scripts](../../wiki/images/VbScriptsOverview.png)

-You may condense this to:
+You may condense this code section to (one line of VB Script code):

 ```vbscript
 ' Call C# "TraversePackage" and make everything there